2012 United States House of Representatives elections in Colorado: Overview

+Statewide

+By district

+Results of the 2012 United States House of Representatives elections in Colorado by district:

 Redistricting

 During the redistricting process, Republicans argued for minimal changes to the existing map while Democrats pushed for more competitive districts.
-After a committee of ten members of the Colorado General Assembly failed to draw a map, in November 2011 Judge Robert Hyatt ruled in favor of Democrats' proposals.
+After a committee of ten members of the Colorado General Assembly failed to draw a map, in November 2011, Judge Robert Hyatt ruled in favor of Democrats' proposals.
 In December 2011, the Colorado Supreme Court affirmed Hyatt's ruling.

 District 1

-Colorado's 1st congressional district, which has been represented by Democrat Diana DeGette since 1997, was not significantly modified in redistricting and continues to be based in Denver.
+Colorado's 1st congressional district, which had been represented by Democrat Diana DeGette since 1997, was not significantly modified in redistricting and continues to be based in Denver.
 The new 1st district includes Ken Caryl and Cherry Hills Village.